fabric8io/fabric8/docs/openShiftDocker.md

     bash <(curl -sSL https://bit.ly/get-fabric8) -fku

+#### Trouble shooting boot2docker

+If you are using OS X or a Mac and using boot2docker then sometimes you might see that boot2docker struggles to see index.docker.io when downloading images.
+A work around is as follows:

+    boot2docker ssh
+    sudo vi /etc/hosts

+Then add this line to the file:

+    162.242.195.84 index.docker.io

+Then save by typing ":qw" and then type

+    exit
+    boot2docker restart
+    boot2docker poweroff
+    boot2docker up

+Also you probably need to disable TLS if you use boot2docker as follows:

+If you are using boot2docker 1.3.1, you should edit /var/lib/boot2docker/profile in boot2docker VM to disable TLS, so that can use 2375 as default DOCKER_HOST port and http connection for local registry.

+    boot2docker ssh
+    sudo vi /var/lib/boot2docker/profile

+and add two lines

+    DOCKER_TLS=no
+    EXTRA_ARGS="--insecure-registry 192.168.59.103:5000 --insecure-registry 172.121.17.4:5000"

 ### Environment variables

 You'll need the following environment variables to be able use the [Tools](http://fabric8.io/v2/tools.html) such as the [Console](console.html), [Maven Plugin](http://fabric8.io/v2/mavenPlugin.html), the [Forge Addons](http://fabric8.io/v2/forge.html) and the [java libraries](javaLibraries.html):